amanjate/send-email/README.md

-# send-email
+Greetings!

-Essential code to send e-mail with attachments in Java
+In this project I'd like to share the code I use to send e-mail with attachments in Java.
+All suggestions are well come.